-In neurological studies, it has been proven that listening to music makes us more productive and creative; it can relieve stress and, depending on the sort of music, can improve our moods.
+In neurological studies, it has been proven that listening to music makes us more productive and creative.
+It can relieve stress and improves our moods.

-This is because listening to music floods our brains with dopamine — the happy chemical.
-It also releases oxytocin, a natural painkiller and hormone that allows us to bond with and trust people — it is most commonly found in mothers during labor.
+This is because listening to music floods our brains with dopamine.
+It also releases oxytocin, a natural painkiller, and hormone that allows us to bond with others.
+In fact, oxytocin is most commonly found in mothers during labor.

 Music also helps language development and improves communication.

-It has been shown to increase our IQs ever so slightly, so it’s safe to say that music makes us smarter.
+It’s even been shown to increase our IQs, so it’s safe to say that music makes us smarter.
 It improves our memory too, warding off brain disorders such as Alzheimer’s.

 Music is powerful.
 It can change our brains, and so it changes our bodies.

-The simplest way that sound can heal is in the sense that, as mentioned, it makes us happy and can alter our mood.
-Both when listening to upbeat or cheery music, or when listening to deep, melancholy songs, our emotions flare and we can better process our feelings.
-The only difference is that typically, we only care to listen to sad songs when we are feeling sad because (and here is the mystery) we know it makes us feel better.
+When listening to upbeat or cheery music, or when listening to deep, melancholy songs, our emotions flare and we can better process our feelings.
+The difference is that we only care to listen to sad songs when we are feeling sad because (and here’s the kicker) we know it makes us feel better.

-A 2006 study done by the Journal of Advanced Nursing supplied evidence that those who listen to music feel less pain and are generally happier and less inclined to stress and anxiety than those who don’t.
-Music is therefore not only a tranquilizer of sorts that soothes our emotions, but it also a painkiller.
+A 2006 study done by the Journal of Advanced Nursing discovered that those who listen to music feel less pain and experiences less anxiety than those who don’t.

-Since sounds come at different frequencies and we too emit our own waves, healing with sound happens by matching frequencies of different sounds to those that are necessary and conducive to healing and relaxation in the patient.
+Since sounds come at different frequencies and we too emit our own waves, healing with sound happens by matching frequencies to those that are conducive to healing and relaxation.

-Sounds and songs also create memories in us, and this can be used to help patients who are traumatized or depressed.
+Sounds and songs also elicit memories retrieval, and this can be used to help patients who are traumatized or depressed.

-Entrainment is a method of synchronizing our brainwaves, which fluctuate, by producing a stable, solid frequency that our brains adjust to and then match.
+Entrainment is a method of synchronizing our brainwaves by producing a stable, solid frequency that our brains adjust to and then match.

-Healing with sound can improve or cure many ailments including, but not limited to:
+Healing with sound can improve or cure many ailments including:

 - Anxiety disorder